 They are spread over five continents

 The institutes belonging to the network, including the Institut Pasteur in Paris, are extremely involved in public health in the countries in which they are located, in agreement with the local health authorities: medical biology, vaccinations, microbiological monitoring etc. The majority is recognised as reference centres on a national level or within the framework of the WHO.
 Education is another major mission of the institutes in the network which provide training for numerous trainees from the countries concerned and from abroad.
 The research carried out, in the field and in the laboratory, concerns infectious diseases (influenza, AIDS, arbovirus diseases, malaria, plague, etc.) affecting the host country.
 Through this network, the development of numerous diseases throughout the world is meticulously monitored by the Pasteur community.

-The EUPHEM fellow will have opportunities to participate in all the main activities carried out by the Institut Pasteur both in laboratories and at the education Center in addition to international collaborations with overseas institutions where appropriate.
+The EUPHEM fellow will have opportunities to participate in all the main activities carried out by the Institut Pasteur both in laboratories and at the Education Department and Center in addition to international collaborations with overseas institutions where appropriate.
 Based on the fellow's previous experience and interest, appropriate assignments, projects and training activities are arranged to fulfil the EUPHEM core competencies.

 The EUPHEM fellow will be supervised by the main EUPHEM PHE coordinator for the period of his/her training.
 For specific tasks and assignments, the fellow will be supervised by the appropriate scientist/consultant for the particular project.

 Number of EUPHEM fellows trained at Institut Pasteur: 3